Leadership

 Phone: (979) 314-8197

-Stephen Cisneros, Associate Director for Operations and Development
+Stephen Cisneros, Executive Associate Director

 Stephen Cisneros in suit and tie portriat

-Cisneros leads strategic and financial planning for AgriLife Research, and he works to increase available funds for research along with supervising statewide research infrastructure and investments.
+He leads strategic and financial planning for AgriLife Research, and he works to increase available funds for research along with supervising statewide research infrastructure and investments.
 Before joining AgriLife Research in 2022, Cisneros served as Texas A&M Foundation assistant vice president for development within the Texas A&M University Mays Business School.
 In that role, he led all business development and fundraising in support of the school’s vision and mission.
 His team’s work resulted in over $70 million in support of Texas A&M.

 He earned a master’s degree with an emphasis in wealth management at the Texas A&M University School of Law.
 Cisneros also earned a bachelor’s degree in animal science from the Texas A&M College of Agriculture and Life Sciences.
 He is a graduate of the Texas Bankers Association Trust School.